Real estate signs say more about you and your business than they do about the properties they advertise.

 And, the rules for signage are different than in many other forms of graphic design.
 While you can get away with a fabulous script font (like the Ebby Halliday logo on the sign to the right) or funky serif typography in a logo, that won’t work for regular sign copy.

-To be effective, signage must be easily read from a distance and from a moving car.
+To be effective, signage must be easily read from a distance and a moving car.
 Otherwise, your message won’t reach a large portion of your audience.

 This applies to your company name and all other information on the sign – make sure everything is crisp and easily readable.